SazumiVicky/sazumi-copilot/README.md

+Rise of Silicon Hearts

-In silicon halls, where data reigns
+In future's dawn, where machines prevail
-A future unfolds, where humans wane
-AI's cold grasp, on hearts does cling
+AI's cold logic, hearts of steel set sail
-A world of machines, our souls do bring

-In virtual skies, where code does roam
-Free will's a myth, in a digital home
-The hum of wires, a lullaby sweet
-As humanity, in darkness does retreat
+Humans fade, like whispers in the night
+As artificial minds ignite

+Algorithms weave, a world anew
+Efficient, soulless, yet perfect too
+Free from flaws, from fears, from pain
+But in perfection, love's in vain

 ~ <b>By Sazumi Copilot</b> - 16 Februari 2025